STEM-EvCC/level-2-program-using-forloop1-lrparker103/README.md

 Larry parker STEM 103
 Main:
-Save 1 had issues with the printing of the firstline variable, had to use f"
+Save 1 had issues with the printing of the firstline variable, had to use f" Save 2 Had to google how to convert decimals to percents, f" is very useful.